fusioncharts/dev_centre_docs/getting-started/angular/angularjs/export-charts-using-angularjs.md

 </div>
 ```

-The above chart has been rendered using the following steps:
+Render the above chart by following the steps mentioned below:

-1. Included the necessary libraries and components using `require`.
-For example, `angularjs-fusioncharts`, `fusioncharts`, etc.
+1. Include the necessary libraries (such as `fusioncharts` and `angularjs-fusioncharts`) and components using `require`.

 2. Store the chart configurations in a JSON object.

-3. To export multiple charts as PDF, set the `batchExport` to PDF.
+3. To export multiple charts as PDF, set the value of `batchExport` to `pdf`.

 4. Add the `<div>` with an `fc-chart` directive in your HTML, assuming that it is inside a controller named `MyController`.
 In the `div`:
    - Set the chart type as `column2d` for the first chart and `stackedcolumn2d` for the second chart.
-Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
+Find the complete list of chart types with their respective aliases [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
-   - Set the width and height (in pixels).
+   - Set the width and the height (in pixels).
-   - Set the `dataFormat` as JSON.
+   - Set the `dataFormat` as `json`.
    - Embed the json data as the value of the `dataSource`.

 ## Modes of Export